longbai1006/Surgical-VQLA/README.md

 ---
 ## Dataset (will release after acceptance)
 1. EndoVis-18-VQA
-    - Images (Images can be download directly from EndoVis18 Website, we cannot release the data in our repository)
+    - Images (Images can be downloaded directly from EndoVis Challenge Website, we cannot release the data in our repository)
     - VQLA
 2. EndoVis-17-VLQA
     - Images